 Does Kratom Contain Psilocybin ?

 Psilocybin (say, sil-a-psy-been) is a psychedelic (causes hallucinations) compound found in some types of mushrooms.
 People use this stuff to get high.
-While I dont believe there is any psilocybin in kratom, people wonder if they can use both at the same time (or kratom and pot for that matter).
-While I think this combination may be harmful, I'm not aware of any research on this topic.
-People do discuss this question online and give opinions on what “worked for them” but it must be remembered that following the dosage instructions from people you don't know may not be safe.
+While I don't believe there is any psilocybin in kratom, people wonder if they can use both at the same time.
+I'm not aware of any research on this topic.
+Some discuss this question online and give opinions on what “worked for them” but remember following the dosage instructions from people you don't know may not be safe.

 Kratom And Drug Testing

 Kratom contains many different compounds.
 So, I think whether or not it would show up on a drug test, would depend on if the drug test is specifically screening for any of the compounds in kratom.

 Several websites I saw that discuss this say that kratom does not show up on most urinalysis drug screening tests.
 To me, most means it might show up on some.
 For what it's worth, the Ireland drug information website notes Kratom can show up on urinalysis tests for at least 6 hours.

 Online you can purchase at home kratom drug testing kits but I would not rely on those.